By the People (2005 film): Plot

-Four students of By the people lead an attack on Paramasivam at his vacation house, with the idea of bombing it when he arrives, but they are trapped and get killed.
-Rajan learns of this, and soon joins hands with By the people, to fight corruption and avenge themselves.
-The first victim is inspector Thomas, Rajan's corrupt superior, who is killed when a roller coaster he inaugurates goes off track, being rigged by the team.
+Four students lead an attack on Paramasivam at his vacation house, with the idea of bombing it when he arrives, but they are trapped and get killed.
+Rajan learns of this, and soon joins hands with 'By the people' as their prime advisor, to fight corruption and avenge themselves.
+The first victim is inspector Thomas, Rajan's corrupt superior, who is killed when a roller coaster he inaugurates goes off track, which was rigged by the team.